-Rep. Ed Royce's Failure to Hold Trump Accountable Is a Dereliction of Duty
+Rep. Ed Royce’s Failure to Hold Trump Accountable Is a Dereliction of Duty

 Rep. Ed Royce, the California Republican who is the powerful chair of the House Foreign Affairs Committee, announced on Monday that he would not seek re-election this year.
 Before he goes, will he change course and hold the administration to account for its incompetent foreign policy?

 Royce has a reputation for being a canny legislator and operator in Washington.
-Like Sen. Bob Corker, the chair of the Senate Foreign Relations Committee, Royce is now free from personal electoral considerations and has an opportunity in the year ahead to do what he has failed to do so far: hold the Trump administration accountable for its harebrained foreign policy, and seek to curb the damage being done at the State Department.
+Like Sen. Bob Corker (R-Tenn.), the chair of the Senate Foreign Relations Committee, Royce is now free from personal electoral considerations and has an opportunity in the year ahead to do what he has failed to do so far: hold the Trump administration accountable for its harebrained foreign policy and seek to curb the damage being done at the State Department.

-When I served as deputy assistant secretary of state for democracy, human rights, and labor in the Obama administration, Royce and his staff repeatedly called on me to explain or defend some aspect of our human rights policy.
+When I served as deputy assistant secretary of state for democracy, human rights, and labor in the Barack Obama administration, Royce and his staff repeatedly called on me to explain or defend some aspect of our human rights policy.
 I welcomed their interest.
 Even though I always got a bit nervous when I went to Capitol Hill to brief members of Congress and their staffers, or to testify at hearings, I always felt grateful during the drive back to Foggy Bottom.
 I was experiencing something that was central to the legitimacy and strength of the American system — the legislative branch was holding the executive branch to account.
 As an advocate for democratic values, I couldn’t not embrace that.

 While the disgrace and incompetence of President Donald Trump and his White House seems limitless, and while Secretary of State Rex Tillerson’s much-heralded management skills have proven to be a hoax, in some ways the most stunning disappointment of the last year is the almost universal failure of Republicans in the House and Senate to use their considerable power to hold the administration accountable and to mitigate the harm being done.
 When we look back at the Trump era, the collective spinelessness of those on Capitol Hill will go down as one of the principal moral travesties that endangered the country.
 Trump is irredeemable.
 But there are some smart, ethical, sane people who are in positions of power in the Congress — and they are acting not as leaders, but as accessories to the catastrophe that is the Trump administration.
 They know Trump is unfit, but they say nothing.
 They know what Tillerson is doing to the State Department will weaken American diplomacy for a generation, but they stay silent.
 These people know the impact of not doing anything.
 And their weakness, their complete lack of courage, their feeble commitment to principle, their willingness to offer empty rationalizations, is a more significant moral failure than the chaotic incompetence perpetrated by the addled mind in the Oval Office.